 3. Clean the dishwasher on a regular basis, including the filters, spray arms, and any other sections that may accumulate food particles or trash.

-5. To assist eliminate any built-up filth and restore the dishwasher’s cleaning power, use a dishwasher cleaner tablet or powder.
+5. To assist in eliminating any built-up filth and restore the dishwasher’s cleaning power, use a dishwasher cleaner tablet or powder.

 6. If you find any residual aromas in the dishwasher, try removing them with a mix of equal parts water and white vinegar.